Skip to Content

 Testing Phase & Exit

-Operate in sandbox for approved period.
-Submit progress reports as agreed.
-At conclusion, submit completion report within 2 weeks.
-PVARA determines transition to full licensing or wind-down.
+Operate in the sandbox for the approved period and submit progress reports as agreed.
+At conclusion, submit a completion report; PVARA determines transition to full licensing or wind-down.

 Form I — Required Submission Sections